KorayGocmen/Express-Postgres-Nginx-Docker/README.md

 ---

 - App containers do not start with `npm start`, they start with `pm2-docker start`
-- Migrations are runned automatically with starting the app `sequelize db:migrate`
+- Migrations are runned automatically by starting the app `sequelize db:migrate`

 ---